laravel/docs/valet.md

 <a name="release-notes"></a>
 ## Release Notes

+### Version 1.1.5

+The 1.1.5 release of Valet brings a variety of internal improvements.

+#### Upgrade Instructions

+After updating your Valet installation using `composer global update`, you should run the `valet install` command in your terminal.

 ### Version 1.1.0

 The 1.1.0 release of Valet brings a variety of great improvements.
 The built-in PHP server has been replaced with [Caddy](https://caddyserver.com/) for serving incoming HTTP requests.
 Introducing Caddy allows for a variety of future improvements and allows Valet sites to make HTTP requests to other Valet sites without blocking the built-in PHP server.